probe-dock/probe-dock-java/README.md

 ModelFactory.enrichTestResult(testResult, "io.probedock.whatever", "SomeClass", "someMethod");

 /*
+ * Now we can add the test result to the test run.
+We have to repeat that for each test collected.
+ */
+testRun.getTestResults().add(testResult);

+/*
  * Once the last test finished to run, it is useful to enrich the context with additional data.
 In fact,
  * it will add the memory state after all the tests execution.
  */